 Getting access to an NTFS drive on macOS Mojave is not enough.
 Getting that access at fast speeds is the ideal thing that should happen.
 Paragon gives just that!
 With it, you not only enable Mac writing to NTFS but do so at blazing speeds.
 The speed is faster than the write speed natively supported by macOS Mojave on NTFS drives.

 Volume management is one of the important features of the Paragon NTFS.
 This app checks the drives in the Mac and repairs any issues it may pick up during this checkup.
 Formatting drives are also easy with this app.

 Even if you are running the macOS Mojave on a computer natively run by another operating system, you can still use the Paragon to get NTFS drive full access.
 This is made possible by this application’s extensive support for other software including virtualization programs.

 2. Enable Mac Writing to NTFS Using Terminal

 It is true that macOS run computers cannot write to NTFS files by default, but this function can be switched on in the terminal.
 This is the hardest method, and at the end of the process success is not always guaranteed.
 How can use Terminal to activate NTFS write on macOS Mojave?
 Follow the steps below:

-Step 2: Power the computer run by macOS Mojave and press “Command” and “space” keys at the same time.
+Step 2: Power the computer run by macOS Mojave or Catalina and press “Command” and “space” keys at the same time.
 Type “Terminal” and then press “Enter” on the keyboard.
 This opens the Terminal.
 Alternatively, navigate to “Applications” then “Utilities” then “Terminal” then type “Open Terminal”.

 Step 3: In the now open Terminal, type in the command below: